mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Client Secrets

-To avoid conflicts when using the same Group secret, each Member MUST have his unique Client secret derived from the root key of the ratcheting tree and client's index in the ratcheting tree.
+To avoid conflicts when using the same Group secret, each Member MUST have their unique Client secret derived from the message_master_secret and client's index in the ratcheting tree.
+Label serves the domain separation purpose and should be a non-empty constant string.

 This is achieved by using HKDF:

 ~~~~~
-Derive-Client-Secret(Secret, Index, Msg) =
+Derive-Client-Secret(Secret, Index, Label) =
      HKDF-Expand(Secret, ClientHkdfLabel, Length)

 Where ClientHkdfLabel is specified as:

 struct {
     uint32 tree_index = Index;
-    opaque message<1..2^16-1> = Msg;
+    opaque label<1..255> = Label;
 } ClientHkdfLabel;
 ~~~~~

 HKDF Output is used as the Client Secret

 ## Generating message keys using KDF chains
-We adopt {{doubleratchet}} for MLS in a way that Diffie-Hellman ratchet is replaced by {{art}} and each Member has his own sending KDF ratchet.
+We adopt the symmetric ratchet from {{doubleratchet}} to derive message encryption key chains.
 KDF chain is advanced before every sent message.

 ~~~~~
-               Client secret
+           message_master_secret [PN]
                      |
                      V
-      Contant -> HKDF-Extract = Chain Key, Message Key
+ClientIndex -> Derive-Client-Secret(., .)
+              = Client Secret
                      |
-                 Chain key
-                     |
                      V
-      Contant -> HKDF-Extract = Chain Key, Message Key
-                     |
-                 Chain key
-                     |
-                     V
+     Constant -> HKDF-Expand
-      Contant -> HKDF-Extract = Chain Key, Message Key
+              = Client Chain Secret [n-1] (or 0), Message key, Nonce
-                     |
-                     V
-                    ...

 ~~~~~